-R 338.1824.
-This rule pertains to requirements for licensure by endorsement.
-This rule addition incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.
+R 338.7213.
+This rule pertains to requirements for licensure by endorsement for marriage and family therapists.
+The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.

-R 338.1825.
-This rule pertains to requirements for relicensure.
+R 338.7215.
+This rule pertains to requirements for relicensure of a marriage and family therapist.
 The rule revises the requirements for verification of licenses held in other jurisdictions.